-While the highly transparent atrium facade creates a daylight flooded space to foster well-being, motivation and productivity within the atrium, the surrounding office areas have stringent requirements regarding glare control.
+While the highly transparent atrium façade creates a daylight flooded space to foster well-being, motivation and productivity within the atrium, the surrounding office areas have stringent requirements regarding glare control.
 Balancing the various demands made of the atrium space required careful coordination of façade quality specifications and analysis to keep the fully glazed concept intact.
 Visual and thermal comfort were evaluated using thermal building simulation tools, air flow simulation (CFD) and dynamic daylight analysis.
 Ultimately for glare protection, a concept based on local interventions directly within the office spaces were developed to maintain an unobstructed atrium for maximum daylight availability.
 Precise tuning of façade quality and analysis of intrinsic and ambient shading showed how to meet thermal comfort and energy requirements in the atrium.